Focus on Clarity of Purpose

-Why is it that potential isn’t doesn’t automatically translate to highly successful, why do those who should be successful not automatically rise to the top?
+Why is it that potential isn’t doesn’t automatically translate to highly successful?
+Why do those who should be successful not automatically rise to the top?
 How important is it to have Purpose?

 Jane seemed to have the world at her feet.
 She was looking forward to rapid career progression after several very successful assignments in her company.
 She received offers from other employers.
 Suddenly a wide range of options were available to her.

-ABC Inc had become successful selling a small range of niche kitchenware.
-After experiencing some success, the company had received multiple proposals for additional product ranges and supporting products – many of them digital applications.
-The board was keen to pursue a number of them.
+ABCKitchens had become successful selling a small range of niche kitchenware.
+After experiencing some success, the company had received multiple proposals for additional product ranges and supporting products.
+Many of these were digital applications.
+The Board was keen to pursue a number of them.

-There is a simple 4 step, disciplined process to draw on when faced with broadening opportunities, to help in the decision making process.
+There is a simple 4 step, disciplined process to draw on when faced with broadening opportunities.
+Using this process will assist your decision-making process.

 1. Revisit Your Purpose and Vision

-By touching base with your building blocks – Vision, Purpose, Values and your Dreams – you are building understanding of what is important to you as a person or as an organisation.
+By touching base with your building blocks – Vision, Purpose, Values and your Dreams.
+These remind you of what is important to you as a person or as an business.

-This is a precursor to eliminating the unnecessary.
-Rather than searching for good opportunities – there are many of them – reevaluate what makes you or the business tick.
-What makes people excited?
-What taps into people’s skills?
+Re-evaluating your passion is a precursor to Step 3: Eliminating the Unnecessary.
+Rather than searching for good opportunities – there are many – re-evaluate what makes you or the business tick.
+What makes your people excited?
+Do you tap into people’s skills?
 What are they passionate about?
-How can we make a difference in the world?
+How can you make a difference in the world?

 3. Eliminate the Unnecessary